gvwilson/fiction/santas/index.md

 "I know you did," Gran-Granna said gently.
 "What about your elves?"

-"Out through the chimney, somewhere safe."
+"Out through the emergency chimney," the second santa said.
-The second santa shifted and winced.
+She shifted and winced.
+"They're safe.
-"At least,
+At least,
 as safe as anyone right now."

 She turned her gaze on Finner.